-In this unit, students will draw on current scholarship in Leadership and Theology to develop their skills to reflect on, and critically analyse, the intersections between self-leadership and leadership of others.
-Students will study the inner life of leaders, spirituality of leadership, leadership and difference, and leadership and development of teams.
-The unit provides opportunities for personal reflection and for praxis in their own professional contexts as well as opportunities to strengthen skills in ethical decision-making related to Leadership.
+In this unit, students will draw on current scholarship in the areas of leadership and theology to develop their skills in reflecting on, and critically analysing, the intersections between self-leadership and leadership of others.
+Students will study the inner life of leaders, the self in relationship with God, self, and others, leading in faith-based learning communities, spiritualties of leadership, aspects of leadership formation.
+The unit provides opportunities for personal reflection and for praxis in own professional contexts as well as to strengthen skills in ethical decision-making related to leadership.

 - At least one hour per week for online lectures

-- At least three hours per week of reading.
+- At least four hours per week of reading.

 - At least six hours per week of directed study, including optional and assessable online activities.

 Dr Ken Avenell